HL7/case-reporting/source/pages/triggering.md

         to the PHAs of the patient’s residence wherever that may be nationally (vs. the location that care was provided) be enabled?

-      - There is currently a single set of Trigger codes that is produced from PHA rules input into the shared public health decision support system (Reportable Condition Knowledge Management System) on the shared services platform.
+      - There is currently a single set of trigger codes that is produced from PHA rules input into the shared public health decision support system (Reportable Condition Knowledge Management System) on the shared services platform.
 These